pnts/methodandmatter/source/writing/essays/presence.html.md

 ## Quotes I ❤️
 > "When you coach as a thinking partner instead of an expert, your job is to catch and return what you are given by the client.
 You don't have to concoct a masterful question.
 You don't need to figure out if what you want to say is intuition or a blatant projection of your own needs.
 You don't have to have all the answers.
 You are a good coach if you share what you hear and see and maybe offer what you sense is happening with no attachment to being right." &mdash; Marcia Reynolds

 ---

-I sure hope this makes it to your inbox.
-Thank you for being here, and see you in a couple of weeks!

-Andi

----